embassy-rs/ekv/README.md

 ## Alternatives

+`ekv` works best for datasets with large amounts of keys (>1000), where its `O(log n)` complexity outperforms linear search.
+For datasets with less keys, other key-value databases based on linear search (such as `sequential-storage`) will be faster.

 - If the dataset fits in RAM, you could read/write it all at once.
 Either making it `repr(C)` and transmuting, or serializing it with some compact `serde` flavor such as [`postcard`](https://docs.rs/postcard)
 - [sequential-storage](https://docs.rs/sequential-storage) - Rust.
 Linear search.
 No multi-key transactions.
 Multiple single-key transactions can be written to the same page, unlike `ekv`.
 - [Tock's tickv](https://docs.rs/tickv) - Rust.
 Hash table.
 No multi-key transactions.